Advanced CranioSacral Therapy

 Since CST helps the body resume its natural healing processes, it isn’t unusual for improvement to continue weeks after the session.
 For some there may be a reorganization phase as the body adapts to the release of previously held patterns.

-The few contraindications to CranioSacral Therapy are: aneurysm, intracranial hemorrhage, and other conditions where altering intracranial fluid pressure is not recommended.
+The few contra-indications to CranioSacral Therapy are: aneurysm, intracranial hemorrhage, and other conditions where altering intracranial fluid pressure is not recommended.
 Any one with these conditions must inquire with their Medical Doctor prior to receiving treatment.

 For nearly 30 years, it has been shown to be effective for a wide range of medical problems associated with pain and loss of function.
 CST is useful both as a primary therapeutic method and in combination with other traditional or complementary techniques.
+Click here to schedule your CranioSacral Session

-To schedule your CranioSacral Session call 407 421.2165
+call 407 421.2165